The Big Griz

 Unpaved/Paved: 85%/15%

 Riders can expect an exceptionally scenic journey through a wide range of topography from the coastal mountains to the towering Rockies.
 Enjoy views of rushing glacial rivers, tranquil sub-alpine lakes, grasslands, canyons, deep forested valleys, and grand mountains.
 It’s a guarantee you’ll experience many of B.C.’s most exceptional wild landscapes on two wheels as you pedal from one mountain range to another.
 A route that highlights the natural beauty of Canada’s rugged west.
-The Big Griz is also punctuated by beautiful campsites, charming and historic towns, great eateries, and stunning ferry rides.
+The Big Griz is also punctuated by beautiful campsites, charming and historic towns, great eateries, and tranquil ferry rides.

 Highlights Include: